• Skip to primary navigation

 To build a Simple 555 Timer Based Time Sense Tester Circuit follow the below steps for connections:

-• Pin 1 of IC 555 goes to GND.
+• Next, pin 1 of IC 555 goes to GND.

-• R2 and switch S1 connect between pin 2 and pin 7.
+• Further, R2 and switch S1 connect between pin 2 and pin 7 and then R1 connect between pin 7 and positive supply.

 Conclusion:

-This Simple 555 Timer Based Time Sense Tester Circuit is fun for testing time feel.
+To conclude, this Simple 555 Timer Based Time Sense Tester Circuit is fun for testing time feel and if required we can change R1 and C1 to try new time delays.

-This circuit helps to learn monostable mode and human time sense.
+Also, it is an easy to build and good for beginners circuit and this circuit helps to learn monostable mode and human time sense.

-Filed Under: Meters and Testers, Timer Circuits
+Filed Under: 555 Timer Projects, Hobby Circuits, Meters and Testers, Mini Projects, Timer Circuits

 About Admin-Lavi